syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Set-the-Height-of-a-Row.md

 # How to Set the Height of a Row in Windows Forms

-To explicitly set the height of a particular row, use the Model.RowHeights collection.
+This page explains How to Set the Height of a Row and more details.

 ## How to Set the Height of a Row

-This page explains about How to Set the Height of a Row and more details.
+To explicitly set the height of a particular row, use the Model.RowHeights collection.

 {% tabs %}
 {% highlight c# %}